timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 `Packages` as Bundles and the `Domain Package` as Library.

 #### Why Is A Package Not A Library?
-`Packages` have to expose some kind of Service Konfigurations.
+`Packages` have to expose some kind of service configurations.
 Libraries can't integrate services without becoming a Bundle.
-`DPS` makes it easy to refactor `Packages` to Libraries, if your requirements are changing.
+`DPS` makes it easy to refactor `Packages` to libraries, if (and only if) your requirements are changing.

 ### In PHP, Should Every Package Live In A Composer Package?
 In theory this works great, in practice, it's much easier to develop the `Packages` and the `Domain Package` next to your main `Project Package`.
-If and only if the Project has more than one `Project Packages` it's a good practice to use a subtree splitter, to provide `Packages`.
+If and only if the Project has more than one `Project Packages` it's a good practice to use a subtree splitter, to provide `Packages` and the `Domain Package` as composer package.

 ### How To Model Deep Bidirectional Object Structures, Like Huge ORM Object Graphs?
 `DPS` enforce multiple small `Packages`.
-Huge Object Graphs violates the Idea of `DPS`.
+Huge object graphs violates the idea of `DPS`.
-Most time it makes sense to define one `Package` for one Aggregate Root (DDD).
+Most time it makes sense to define one `Package` for one aggregate root (DDD).
-An Aggregate Root `must not` contain other Aggregate Roots.
+An aggregate root `must not` contain other aggregate roots.

 #### How To Model References Between Object Structures?
 References `must` be modeled using an identifier.
 An identifier `could` be any scalar value or